leonstel/leonstel.github.io/blogs/xmen_part3.md

     <img src="../assets/finding_xmen/wrong_direction.png" width="100%" />
 </p>

-So far we have dealt with a method wrapper and the store this article focuses on combining both to come up with an infrastructure to easily create custom map components.
+So far we have dealt with a method wrapper and the store.
+This article focuses on combining both to come up with an infrastructure to easily create custom map components.

 **Links to the [Git Repo](https://github.com/leonstel/techblog_finding_xmen) and previous / next posts are at the end of this article**